carlalexander/passwords-evolved/readme.txt

 The plugin then handles the rest of the password validation itself.
 It compares the SHA-1 hashed version of your password to the passwords returned by the 3rd party.
 We call this process [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity).
 (You can read more about validating leaked passwords with it [here](https://blog.cloudflare.com/validating-leaked-passwords-with-k-anonymity/).)

 == Changelog ==

+= 1.3.3 =

+*Released: 2022-09-25*

+ * Use different capabilities for admin pages so that they work when plugins directory isn't writeable [carlalexander]

 = 1.3.2 =